AMiller42/Grok-Language/README.md

 # Grok-Language
-Grok is a two-dimensional, stack-based language inspired by Befunge and the Vim editor.
+Grok is a two-dimensional, stack-based language inspired by Befunge, `><>`, and the Vim editor.

 ---